milwad-dev/laravel-validate/docs/1.x/valid-ulid.md

 ## ValidUlid

-If you want to validate ulid, you can use `ValidUlid` rule:
+If you want to validate ulid, you can use the `ValidUlid` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidUlid;